 Sewing the Two Bandana Pieces Together

-6. Pin the neckband closed all the way across, including the top edge of the triangle.
+6. Pin the neckband closed all the way across, securing the top edge of the triangle within.

 8. Press both ends of the neckband.

 9. Topstitch across the lower edge of the neckband.
 You can topstitch around the triangle, too, if you prefer.

 10. Sew on Velcro tabs or strong snaps for closing mechanisms.
 Do one final pressing.